-A conflict or dispute may arise between two individual Councillors, between one Councillor and a group of Councillors or between two or more different groups of Councillors.
+A conflict or dispute may arise between two individual Councillors, between one Councillor and another Councillor or group of Councillors or between two or more different groups of Councillors.
 The following conflict/dispute resolution procedure will apply regardless of the dynamics and numbers involved.